csci596-2020/Gromacs-benchmarking-on-Discovery-Cluster/README.md

 **2. MPI as a solution**

 Systems: TRP-Cage.<br/>
 To overcome strong scaling of OpenMP and gain speed up, MPI is used to connect different computing nodes.
-However, the price is the communication between MPI processes.
+However, the price is the communication cost between MPI processes.

 Gromacs uses the particle-mesh Ewald (PME) algorithms to treat the long-ranged component of the non-bonded interaction.
 Because the algorithm uses a 3D FFT that requires global communication, its parallel efficiency gets worse as more ranks participate.

-As a study case of MPI communication cost, I consider 20 MPI processes, each MPI process is on a different computing node of xeon-2640v4.
-1 OpenMP thread per rank.
+As a study case of MPI communication cost, I consider 50 MPI processes.
+All the MPI processes are Xeon-2640v4.
 Then, I varies the number of MPI ranks dedicated for PME work and benchmark MD performance.
 <figure>
   <img src="https://github.com/hoatrinhusc/Gromacs-benchmark/blob/main/MPI_PME_xeonv4.png"/>
 </figure>